addiscent/php-server-mon-sys/README.md

 ##### Miscellaneous Utility Scripts
 Several simple utility BASH scripts are available in the _Php-Server-Mon-Sys_ home sub-directory.
 When using them, ensure they are invoked as BASH shell scripts typically are, e.g., _./reset-config-php.sh_, (note the leading "./").
 The scripts are safe to use only from within the _Php-Server-Mon-Sys_ home directory; when using them, be sure the present working directory is the _Php-Server-Mon-Sys_ home sub-directory.
 If they are invoked outside this sub-directory, they will at best fail, or at worst possibly produce unintended side effects.

   - _delete-database.sh_ - Deletes the MySQL database.
-Before deleting the database, stop the _Php-Server-Mon-Sys_ system first by using _docker-compose stop_.
+Before deleting the database, stop the _Php-Server-Mon-Sys_ system by using _docker-compose stop_.

   - _reset-config-php.sh_ - Modifies the _PHP Server Monitor_ configuration file, (_config.php_).
-It is modified in a manner which will cause the installation procedure to run again the next time the _PHP Server Monitor_ home page is visited in the browser.
+It is modified in such a way as to cause the installation procedure to run again the next time the _PHP Server Monitor_ home page is visited via the browser.

   - _dbash.sh_ - Executes a BASH shell on a running _Docker_ container.
 To use it:

-      $ _Docker_ ps -a  #  shows a list of running containers.
+      $ docker ps -a  #  shows a list of running containers.
 Choose an ID...

+        result:

             CONTAINER ID        IMAGE        ... etc

             7587be7d4eed        nginx:1.9.2  ... etc

       $ ./dbash.sh  7587be7d4eed

+        result:

             root@7587be7d4eed:/#

       Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running _Docker_ container.
 The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for troubleshooting, by exploration of the operating container.

 ## How To Uninstall _Php-Server-Mon-Sys_
 To completely remove the installed _Php-Server-Mon-Sys_: